-tion to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the ng items to their visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website .
-Documents showing that you have either a qualifying high school education OR have two years of qualifying work experience in the last five years immediately prior to application (for the principal applicant only; more information is available online).
-Payment in cash of the \$330 Diversity Visa Application Fee for each applicant.
-All fees must be paid in U.S. dollars.
-We accept cash and U.Sissued Visa and MasterCard credit cards.
-We do not accept checks or debit cards from Venezuela.
+6 1 In addition to the documents listed on the Pre-Interview Checklist in this package, DV applicants should also bring the following items to your visa interview: Appointment information printed from the "Entrant Status Check" on the E-DV website.
+Documents showing that you have either a qualifying high school education OR two (2) years of qualifying work experience in the five (5) years immediately prior to application (for the principal applicant only; more information is available online ).
+Diversity Visa Application Fee for each visa applicant.
+Pavious your DV Lotters entry